DinisB/DinisB/README.md

 ## DinisB
 <br>
-Hello, i am Dinis and i'm currently studying at Lusofona and used to study at AESJE.
+Hello, i am Dinis and i'm currently studying at Lusofona.
 I like to develop games and such. <br>
 <br>
 Right now, my skills are: <br>